GuilhE/KMP-ComposeUIViewController/README.md

 2. Updates `{exportFolderName}/Package.swift` using `unsafeFlags` to point to the pre-compiled Swift module interfaces instead of depending on the KMP source package.
 This avoids Xcode recompiling the KMP module with a mismatched deployment target.
 3. Syncs the KSP-generated `.swift` files into `{exportFolderName}/Sources/{exportFolderName}/`.

 After `./gradlew clean`, the `Package.swift` is automatically reset to a stub (no external dependencies) so Xcode can still open the project without resolution errors.
-Re-run `setupSpmPackage` to restore the full setup.
+Re-run `setupRepresentablesSpmPackage` to restore the full setup.

 </details>